 Greenpeace says it's likely many of the 30 people arrested will continue to be involved in the campaign.

 Greenpeace New Zealand executive director Bunny McDiarmid said they knew what the risks were, and the Arctic's profile was raised during their lengthy ordeal.

 Despite what happened, Ms McDiarmid said they won't be changing tactics for future campaigns in the Arctic.

-Next story in National: Patients sent home for goodwill - DHB
+Next story in New Zealand: Patients sent home for goodwill - DHB

 Copyright © 2013, Radio New Zealand